We all know sleep is essential. Getting enough sleep has a noticeable impact on our daily lives.

 22.9% suffered from depression

-I’m a personal trainer who lives with anxiety and chronic insomnia.
+I’m a personal trainer who lives with depression, anxiety, and chronic insomnia.
 I have experienced first-hand what lack of sleep can do to us.

 How Chronic Sleep Deprivation Affects Weight Loss